October, 28, 1995: The day tennis legend Serena Williams made her professional debut

 Many people had thought that Richard Williams was crazy to move away from the traditional path of juniors to pros for his daughters.
 That was until a year earlier in Oakland, when Venus, arriving out of nowhere, eliminated world No 59 Shaun Stafford and pushed world No 2 Arantxa Sanchez to three sets.
 People were ready to see Serena following in the footsteps of her older sister.

-However, the Williams family lacked experience on the WTA Tour.
-On their way to Quebec City, father and daughter missed a flight in Philadelphia, and, after an unusually long journey through four different airports, they reached their destination on Friday night, too late to practice, and probably exhausted.
+The Williams family lacked experience on the WTA Tour.
+On their way to Quebec City, father and daughter missed a flight in Philadelphia, and, after an unusually long journey through four different airports, they reached their destination on Friday night, too late to practice, and exhausted.

-In the first round of the qualifications, Serena faced 18-year-old Annie Miller, world No 149, who was a promising player on the rise.
-On a small practice court, in front of less than 50 spectators, the youngest of the Williams sisters was unable to play her best tennis and her long-awaited debut on the WTA Tour turned out to be a painful 6-1, 6-1 loss.
+In the first round of the qualifications, on a small practice court, in front of less than 50 spectators, the youngest of the Williams sisters was unable to play her best tennis and her long-awaited debut on the WTA Tour turned out to be a painful 6-1, 6-1 loss.

 “I guess I played a celebrity,” said her opponent.
 “She has as much power as anybody around, but maybe she needs to play some junior events.”